OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json.md

 ---
 title: Manually create JSON metadata for custom functions in Excel
-description: 'Define JSON metadata for custom functions in Excel and associate your function ID and name properties.' ms.date: 12/28/2021 ms.localizationpriority: medium
+description: Define JSON metadata for custom functions in Excel and associate your function ID and name properties. ms.date: 12/28/2021 ms.localizationpriority: medium
 ---